 I love thrifting in a real way, but I also really enjoy supporting ethical designers.
-I heart the artisan feel of the clothes from State, the easy/modern pieces from KowTow and I have a super-sized crush on every print at Clover Canyon.
+I heart the artisan feel of the clothes from State, the easy/modern pieces from KowTow.
+And I also have a super-sized crush on every print at Clover Canyon.

 What’s the last ethical item that you bought?

-These sweatpants from Nancy Goes Green.
-Looking forward to cozy chic outfits with them this fall/winter :).
+Sweatpants from Nancy Goes Green.
+I’m really looking forward to cozy-chic outfits with them this fall/winter :).

 Is there anything ethical or secondhand that you are lusting over at the moment?

-I’d really like to score a pastel colored winter coat and a denim shirt dress like this one from Study NY.
+I’d really like to score a pastel-colored winter coat and a denim shirt dress from Study NY.
 I think both pieces would do wonders for my winter wardrobe game!

 Do you have a top tip for shopping ethically?

 Don’t be afraid to ask questions!!
 One thing great about living in the time we do is that getting in touch with retailers is so easy.
-If there’s a question you have about where a product is made, how, or with what then tweet, email, leave a Facebook comment on the retailers page and ask it!
-There’s also lots of places that offer live chats that I’ve found very useful too.
+If there’s a question you have about where a product is made, how, or with what then tweet, email, leave a Facebook comment on the retailer’s page, and ask it!
+There are also lots of places that offer live chats that I’ve found very useful too.

 Is there anything you find difficult about shopping ethically?

-For me the non disclosure is a big issue.
+For me, non-disclosure is a big issue.
 Lots of sites don’t say where an item is made or what it’s made of.
 And while we have lots of ways to get in touch with companies some will just not get back to you and that’s infuriating to me.
 But I just have to let them go.

-Also, when I first started being a more conscious shopper the amount of brands that I found to have questionable practices was astounding.
-There are just less brands that are completely transparent and so that process to find the right brands takes a bit of time, but it’s totally worth it!
+Also, when I first started being a more conscious shopper the number of brands that I found to have questionable practices was astounding.
+There are just fewer brands that are completely transparent and so that process to find the right brands takes a bit of time, but it’s totally worth it!
 They are out there!!!
 Promise!

 Where do you get your style inspiration from?